johnpuddephatt/stgeorges/_pages/privacy.md

 ### 5. Sharing your personal data

 Your personal data will be treated as strictly confidential and will only be shared with other users of the Community Centre in order to carry out a service to other Trustees, volunteers or Service users.
 Your personal data will not be shared with third parties outside of the Community Centre parish with your consent.

 ### 6. How long do we keep your personal data?

- We keep data in accordance with the guidance set out by the Information Commissioner and this varies depending on the type and purpose of data stored.
-We keep an updated list of this as it relates to St George’s Lupset Ltd.
+We keep data in accordance with the guidance set out by the Information Commissioner and this varies depending on the type and purpose of data stored.We keep an updated list of this as it relates to St George’s Lupset Ltd.

 ### 7. Your rights and your personal data

 Unless subject to an exemption under the GDPR, you have the following rights with respect to your personal data: -

 - The right to request a copy of your personal data which St George’s Lupset Limited holds about you;
 - The right to request that St George’s Lupset Limited corrects any personal data if it is found to be inaccurate or out of date;
 - The right to request your personal data is erased where it is no longer necessary for St George’s Lupset Limited to retain such data;
 - The right to withdraw your consent to the processing at any time;
 - The right to request that the Data Controller provide the data subject with his/her personal data and where possible, to transmit that data directly to another data controller, (known as the right to data portability), [NB this only applies where the processing is based on consent or is necessary for the performance of a contract with the data subject and in either case the data controller processes the data by automated means];